About Syrian Hamsters

-Never wake your hamster suddenly from their sleep.
+Never wake your hamster suddenly from its sleep.
+Please take in mind that they mainly sleep throughout the day and are active at night.
 They are heavy sleepers, if they are suddenly disturbed, it's their natural instinct to be defensive.
 To wake up your hamster (if you need to) we suggest you speak in a soft voice or move some bedding around at the opposite end.

 Unfortunately, they get diseases just like we do and have a possible chance of survival, it just depends.
 Like us, we have good and bad bacteria, and when they get stressed bacteria levels have a higher presence.
 The most common disease is Wet Tail (Proliferative Ileitis) It’s generally a stress-induced illness.
 The hamster will look hunched, dehydrated, messy bottom, diarrhea, and lethargic.
 Please get your hamster to a vet immediately if you suspect a wet tail since the survival rate is very low.